Ngô Viết Thụ

 Ngô Viết Thụ (17 September 1927 – 3 September 2000) was a Vietnamese architect.

 Ngô Viết Thụ was born on 17 September 1927 in Thừa Thiên, French Indochina.
 He married Võ Thị Cơ and had eight children, one of whom, Dr. Ngô Viết Nam Sơn, is also an architect and planner, working both in the United States and in Vietnam.

 He studied architecture at the École supérieure d'architecture in Đà Lạt, before transferring to study at the École des Beaux-Arts in Paris.
 He graduated and won the First Grand Prize of Rome (Grand Prix de Rome) in 1955, the highest recognition of Beaux-Arts schools for an architect in France.
 From 1955 to 1958, he became resident at the Villa Medicis (Rome), sponsored by the Academy of France, to conduct research of architecture and urban planning.
 During that time, his research works were exhibited annually, together with the works of other Grand Prix de Rome's residents, with the presence of the President of France and President of Italy on opening days.
-After working on several projects in Paris and in London, he was invited by President Ngô Đình Diệm to get back to Vietnam to work on national projects since 1960.
+After working on several projects in Paris and in London, he was invited by President Ngô Đình Diệm to return to Vietnam to work on national projects in1960.